neurobagel/documentation/docs/config.md

 ./add_data_to_graph.sh PATH/TO/YOUR/GRAPH-DATA \
   localhost:7200 repositories/my_db DBUSER DBPASSWORD \
 ```
+!!! warning
+  To update any _existing_ datasets in your graph database, you can clear the database and reupload all datasets using `add_data_to_graph.sh` following the command above and including the `--clear-data` flag.
+  Ensure that you also re-upload the Neurobagel vocabulary file `nb_vocab.ttl` following the section below.
 ### Adding vocabulary files to the graph database

 ???
 "Why we need vocabulary files in the graph"